-Suggested Activity Comments/Reflection
+Suggested Activity Additional linked Activities Comments/Reflection

-Participate in antimicrobial stewardship and
+Participate in antimicrobial

+stewardship and infection

-infection control measures.
+control measures.

-Reflect on local formulary guidance and how prescribing decisions in secondary care influences ongoing patient care.
+Reflect on local formulary

+, guidance and how

+prescribing decisions in

+secondary care influences

+ongoing patient care.

-Reflect on local unlicensed medicines
+Reflect on local unlicensed

+medicinesprocedures and how ,

-procedures and how this impacts prescribing
+this impacts prescribing in

-in primary care.
+secondary and primary care.

-Discuss and reflect on internal and
+Discuss and reflect on

+internal and external

-external incident reporting.
+incident reporting.
 For

+examplereporting of

-examplereporting of dispensing or
+dispensing or medicine

-medicine administration errors.
+administration errors

+on Datix (or similar)

-Discuss potential ethical dilemmas that
+Discuss potential ethical

+dilemmas thatmay arise

-may arise in clinical practice.
+in clinical practice.

-Discuss how altering the method of
+Discuss how altering the

+method of administration

-administration affects the medicines product
+affects the medicines

-licence and the implications for
+product licence and the

+implications for

+prescriber/nursing

-prescriber/nursing staff/pharmacists
+staff/pharmacists

-involved in the care of the patient.
+involved in the care of the

+patient.

-Utilise current and emerging systems
+Utilise current and

+emerging systems and

-and technologies in safe prescribing e.g.
+technologies in safe

+prescribing e.g. HEPMA,

-HEPMA, ward view
+ward view, robotics

-Understand the clinical governance of
+Understand the clinical

+governance of the

-the pharmacist independent prescriber,
+pharmacist independent

+prescriber, who may

-who may also be in a position to supply
+also be in a position to

-medicines to people
+supply medicines to

+people

-Consider how local and national
+Consider how local and

+national guidelines

-guidelines influence pharmaceutical care
+influence pharmaceutical

+care